Skip to main content

 Experimental Feature: Approval gates and the Approval API are experimental.
 The web UI, API response shape, and channel config may change based on production feedback.

 Approval gates let an agent prepare work, pause before finalizing it, and continue only after a reviewer approves, rejects, or comments.
-The main approval surface is agentuse serve at /approvals.
-Slack is optional: it can notify reviewers and link them into the approval page, but Slack is not where approval state lives.
+Every run is a session.
+The review surface is the unified session page at /sessions/<id> in agentuse serve: it shows the run log, and when the session is suspended on an approval gate it also offers approve / reject / comment right there. /approvals remains as a filtered list of sessions currently waiting for review, and each row links to the session page.
+Slack is optional: it can notify reviewers and link them into the session page, but Slack is not where approval state lives.

 How It Works